 In addition, the tax liability can be reduced with deductions to avoid double internal and international taxation, job creation and for making new investments.

-What do I need to file my personal income tax declaration in Andorra?
+What do I need to file my personal income tax declaration in Andorra in 2023?

 It is important to have the following documents ready in order to be able to file your personal income tax return in Andorra without any problems: